se-edu/guides/tutorials/javaFxPart4.md

 ![Set minHeight for Label](images/javafx/NoOverrunDialogBox.png)

-Without setting `minHeight` to **-Infinity**, text overrun may occur when the text to be displayed exceeds the size of the label, causing the text to not be fully displayed and end with `...` instead:
+Without setting `minHeight` to **-Infinity**, text overrun may occur when the text to be displayed exceeds the size of the label, causing the text to not be fully displayed and ends with `...` instead:

 ![No minHeight for Label](images/javafx/OverrunDialogBox.png)